vidarn/mgrl/README.md

     * While active, the *Continous* spell will decrease your maximum Mana by the cost of the spell.
 You will regain the Mana when the spell is deactivated.
     * To deactivate a *Continous* spell, simply press the number key again.
 This will place a random new spell in the slot.
     * A *Continous* spell will conjure an item when activated (such as Sacred Nectar placing a potent healing potion in your inventory).
 This item will disappear when the spell is deactivated.

+###Shards of Knowledge

+Shards of Knowledge are small fragments from the orb of Knowledge and absorbing one grants great powers.
+Each level contains one Shard of Knowledge (it looks like a crystal).
+Picking it up (by pressing 'g') will absorb the power and allow you to raise your maximum Mana pool.
+Absorbing a Shard of Mana fully replenishes your Mana, which can be a great tactical advantage.

 ###Controls